 You may be surprised that many Man Booker backlist books have been adapted into acclaimed films and TV series with stellar casts.

-2011 Man Booker Prize winner Sense of an Ending by Julian Barnes has been adapted into a film starring Charlotte Rampling and Jim Broadbent.
+2011 Man Booker Prize winner Sense of an Ending by Julian Barnes was adapted into a film in 2017 starring Charlotte Rampling and Jim Broadbent.

 HBO has optioned the 2015 Man Booker Prize winning novel A Brief History of Seven Killings by Marlon James, and is planning a TV series based on it.
 James will be adapting his novel for the small screen, working closely with screenwriter Eric Roth.

 Room by Emma Donoghue was shortlisted for the Man Booker Prize in 2010 and in 2015 Lenny Abrahamson directed and released a film of the same name.

 Hilary Mantel’s Wolf Hall and Bring Up the Bodies were made into a six-part TV series on BBC Two and starred Oscar-winner Mark Rylance as Thomas Cromwell.

 Salman Rushdie's Midnight's Children was adapted into a film in 2012 with the screenplay written by Rushdie himself.

 Never Let Me Go, which was shortlisted in 2005, arrived at cinemas five years later starring Carey Mulligan, Keira Knightly and Andrew Garfield.

 When it was announced that David Mitchell’s 2004 Man Booker Prize-shortlisted Cloud Atlas and Yann Martel’s 2002 Man Booker Prize-winning Life of Pi were going to be adapted for the big screen, there was real anticipation that two such popular works were soon to arrive at cinemas, and the books trended on Twitter as excitement grew.